raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/1. Inversion of Control/README.md

    - The IoC container is responsible for managing the lifecycle of Spring beans.
    - It uses configuration metadata, which can be provided through XML, Java annotations, or Java code, to know the objects it is supposed to instantiate, configure, and assemble.
    - There are 2 types of IoC containers:
-     1. `BeanFactory`
-     2. `ApplicationContext`
-   - The `BeanFactory` is the most basic version of IoC containers.
+     1. `BeanFactory` : Most basic version of IoC containers
-   - The `ApplicationContext` extends the features of `BeanFactory`.
+     2. `ApplicationContext` : Extends the features of `BeanFactory`.
-   - The followings are some of the main features of Spring IoC,
+   - The followings are some of the main features of Spring IoC:
      1. Creating objects for us
      2. Managing our objects
      3. Helping our application to be configurable